Jason Robertson Game Preview: Stars vs. Blackhawks

-Jason Robertson will be in action when the Dallas Stars and Chicago Blackhawks play on Friday at American Airlines Center, starting at 8:00 PM ET.
-If you're thinking about a wager on Robertson against the Blackhawks, we have lots of info to help.
+Jason Robertson will be on the ice when the Dallas Stars and Chicago Blackhawks face off at 8:00 PM ET on Sunday, December 31, 2023.
+Prop bets for Robertson are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.